Original artworks in print, architectural art glass, and fine art rugs

 Client, Executive Director

-After thirty years of practicing architecture, life opened the door and gave me the right moment to open my own creative studio.
+After forty-years of practicing architecture, life opened the door and gave me the right moment to open my own creative studio.
 Liquidoranges STUDIO opened in 2008, working to create something out of nothing.
 Unrelentingly influenced by the geometric rigors of architecture, I looked back on my last twenty years of artworks, essentially representing a stream of growth-consciousness-experimentation, and I listened to respected colleagues who said I needed to do something with my art.
 Opening the studio was the first leap toward exploring what it meant to me to make something of my art.

 I began developing architectural product concepts from my electronic artwork, studying how art could be interpreted as functional items while protecting the integrity of the art.
 These concepts began with hand woven rugs, fine china, metalcraft, lighting fixture designs, etc. The liquidoranges STUDIO World Premiere presentation of my art rugs in Dubai, UAE, at the 2009 Domotex UAE show where I was invited to speak at the Designer's Lounge, was a moment to present how a symbiotic relationship between artist and weaver could work.